jamielohoff/Rasenna/rasenna/src/rasenna/criteria/README.md

 ```
 in the ```segmfriends``` parent directory.
 This code predicts a given dataset using your trained network and outputs a score using connected components.
 When you use our segmfriends package, there is a file called ``` infer_config.yml ``` which is used to configure the inference.
 Most of the parameters are self-explanatory or explained in the comments.

+The program expects the inherited experiment to be contained in a folder under ``` segmfriends/experiments/cremi/runs/<experiment name> ``` .

 The option ```--config.inference.index_output <index>``` specified, which one of the two output branches are used in the analysis.
 | Index | Branch| Meaningful Name |
 |-----|---------------------------------------------------| ----------|